gabo-di/AquaCrop.jl/paper/paper.md

 about environmental parameters (e.g. temperature, rainfall, soil quality) and knowledge of plant biology to simulate how crop plants grow over time and estimate the resulting yield.
-Such models can be used to optimise farm management, forecast regional or national yields, or study climate change impacts.
-Here we present an expanded reimplementation of the AquaCrop model in Julia, in order to make it accessible to a wider group of researchers.
+Such models can be used to optimise farm management, forecast regional or national yields, or study climate change impacts. ~~Here we present an expanded reimplementation of the AquaCrop model in Julia, in order to make it accessible to a wider group of researchers.~~

+**`AquaCrop.jl` is an independent Julia [@Bezanson2017] translation of the [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) model (version 7.2), originally developed by the Food and Agriculture Organization of the United Nations (FAO) [@Steduto2009] in Fortran language.
+This is a well-established crop growth model that has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].
+It is the intention, that `AquaCrop.jl` can make crop growth modelling more accessible to a wider group of researchers, mixing the reliability of the well-established FAO's AquaCrop with the versatility of the Julia ecosystem**

 # Statement of need

-`AquaCrop.jl` is an independent Julia translation of the [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) model (version 7.2), originally developed by the FAO [@Steduto2009].
-This is a well-established crop growth model that has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].
+~~`AquaCrop.jl` is an independent Julia translation of the [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) model (version 7.2), originally developed by the FAO [@Steduto2009].
+This is a well-established crop growth model that has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].~~

 `AquaCrop` is already available in multiple languages.
 First implemented in Delphi, it was later open-sourced in a Fortran version [@deRoos2021; @RSDA2024].
 There are